ppgcourseUB/ppgcourse2023/Orthology_prediction_for_phylogenomic_analyses.MARINA_MARCET/Readme.md

 In order to do the first, replace the running line in the script *orthofinder.run* with (**remember to also change job name!**):

-`orthofinder -fg FolderRun -s speciesTree_file -t 8 -M msa`
+`orthofinder -fg proteomes/OrthoFinder/Results_Jul06/ -s speciesTree_file -t 8 -M msa`

 > Here, the flag `-M` indicates you want to build trees using mafft as a multiple sequence aligner